How to Find and Fix Content and Keyword Cannibalization Issues in Websites

 Evaluate whether your posts contain sections that can be merged into a different article.
 Look for paragraphs or whole sections that can be merged into other posts.
 Some posts on your site may not rank for certain keywords, but you may still need to keep them due to their reach for the search terms.
 In this case, redirect other content about the topic to that particular article.

 Take action when necessary.
 Create a list of action items such as content that must be added to certain articles.
 Then delete each article that piece of content was derived from.
 Remember to redirect a page or post in the appropriate sections when you delete it.

 Keyword cannibalization problems are often overlooked.
 However, they can become a major hindrance to the ranking prospects of websites that have been live for many years and have numerous pages.
 Monitor the issue carefully and find instances to speed up the process.
 Rely on a logical approach while considering SEO elements like content duplication and crawlability.
 Test the changes first before you apply them permanently throughout your site.

 Want to know more about keyword cannibalization issue or looking for an effective Search Engine Optimization Services?
-Hire certified digital marketing experts at Wisitech for the best SEO services.
+Hire Wisitech for certified SEO Content Writing Services.